aeternity/protocol/GOSSIP.md

 that are randomly selected from the list of known and connected peers.

 When a ping request is received from another peer, that peer is first checked for acceptance.
-This includes checking
+This includes verifying

-1. if it is not the local node itself
+1. It is not the local node itself
-2. that the peer is not in the block list
+2. The peer is not in the block list
-3. and that it doesn't already have an existing connection
+3. It doesn't already have an existing connection

-One the peer itself is accepted, all of the neighbors are added to the known peers of the current node.
+Once the peer itself is accepted, all the neighbors are added to the known peers of the current node.
 They will then be pinged just as any other known peer.